mechamorafa/mechamorafa/README.md

 ### Hi there 👋

-<p>I'm a full stack developer currently working as a Support Team Manager. </p>
+<p>I'm a full stack developer currently working as a Solutions Support Engineering Manager. </p>